 -> Get elevation (SRTM)

 .
-This takes some time.
+This can take some time.

-4. Adjusting the elevation
+5. Adjusting the elevation

 Usually we want to adjust our map model so that its origin is at zero.
 To do that we: